Land Bank of Taiwan: History

-The history of the Land Bank of Taiwan dates from 1945 and the end of World War II.
+The history of the Land Museum of Taiwan dates from 1945 and the end of World War II.
 To facilitate the implementation of land policies such as land-rights equalization and the land-to-the-tiller program in Taiwan, the ROC government allocated 60 million dollars from the national treasury and took over the five branches of the Nippon Kangyo Bank (NKB) set up in Taipei, Hsinchu, Taichung, Tainan, and Kaohsiung during Japanese rule.
 The “Land Bank of Taiwan” was established in accordance with ROC law on 1 September 1946.

 In May 1985, the Land Bank of Taiwan became qualified as a juristic person according to Article 52 of the Banking Act; on 21 December 1998, it became a state-run organization upon implementation of the Province Simplification Statute; on 1 July 2003, it was reorganized as the "Land Bank of Taiwan Co., Ltd." On 21 May 2004, it was transformed into a public company to prepare for initial public offering on privatization.

 Organisational structure

-The LBOT's managerial structure consists of the head office with 23 units, 148 domestic branches (excluding OBU) in Taiwan, and 6 overseas branches and offices.
+The LBOT's managerial structure consists of the head office with 26 units, 149 domestic branches (excluding OBU) in Taiwan, and 8 overseas branches and offices.

-The Overseas Branches and Offices are LBOT Los Angeles Branch, LBOT New York Branch, LBOT Singapore Branch, LBOT Hong Kong Branch, LBOT Shanghai Representative Office in P.R.C. and LBOT Ho Chi Minh City Representative Office in Vietnam.
+The Overseas Branches and Offices are LBOT Los Angeles Branch, LBOT New York Branch, LBOT Singapore Branch, LBOT Hong Kong Branch, LBOT Shanghai Branch, LBOT TianJin Branch, LBOT Wuhan Branch and LBOT Kuala Lumpur Representative Office in Malaysia.

-LBOT's Shanghai branch officially opened on December 29, 2010.
-In addition, the LBOT sets up six Regional Centers in the form of a task force.